 "Sylvia stopped in a couple of times and gave our work a listen, but pretty much left the recording to Mike," McKinney adds.
 "Once all of the parts were recorded, we handed it off to Sylvia and Ivan Handwerk for mixing.
 Hearing what she did with it makes it feel like she's the sixth musician in the group."

 Then the work went to Steve Turnidge in Seattle, where it was mastered.

-McKinney's lead guitar riffs are at the forefront of the clean, more organic, instrumentation on "Tabula Rasa" that ranges through rock and earthier styles.
-Look for gritty rocker "Waitin' for the Phone to Ring" and naughty blues and boogie piano number "Have Some Fun".
+McKinney's lead guitar riffs are at the forefront of the clean, more organic, instrumentation that ranges through rock and earthier styles with gritty rocker "Waitin' for the Phone to Ring" and the naughty blues and boogie piano ("Have Some Fun").

 "I think there's quality in the lyrics," he says.
 "These songs often tell poignant stories, and they're touching audiences.
 I like having people come up to me who are affected by the lyrics.
 That element is often glossed over, a secondary consideration, in music these days."

 McKinney knew of 221Fly in 2012, when Johnson was recording the band's first album.
 Johnson also was recording an album by Major Jones — another high-energy band with a broad reach of styles — that McKinney was with at the time.
 Many years later, McKinney bumped into Johnson at a show at Red Lily Vineyards.
 He mentioned that 221Fly was looking for a new guitarist, and he thought McKinney would fit the bill.

 "That's when I met Roger and Brandon and went to audition for them," McKinney says.
 "Although it wasn't much of an audition.
 It was an obvious perfect fit."